 - 2.3.3 Local authorities must allocate at least 80% of the delegated Schools Block funding through pupil-led factors; that is, the two compulsory and the ones highlighted in the table above, with the London fringe uplift where relevant.
-In Merton this was 91.01% in 2019/20. - 2.3.4 Values quoted in this document are based on the draft new formula for 2020/21, but using the 2019/20 funding settlement and the October 2018 census data as provided by the ESFA.
-These are for illustrative purposes only to support the decision making process and will be updated once the 2020/21 funding settlement and the October 2019 census data are available. - 2.3.5 Any changes to the unit values would necessitate reapportioning of unit values between factors and therefore allocations between schools, in order to balance to the overall Schools Block funding. - 2.3.6 As 2020/21 is the last year of local discretion before the NFF will be applied at school level, Merton is not proposing any changes to the factors used in the funding formula other than any imposed by the ESFA.
-The only changes made will be to the unit values of the factors in order to keep the overall funding allocation to schools within the available funding envelope. - 2.3.7 The main differences between Merton's local formula (paragraph 2.1.7 Option A) and Merton's NFF replications (paragraph 2.1.8 Option B) are: - The unit value assigned to each of the factors - The NFF does not include the reception uplift - The local formula uses FSP point 73 for the secondary school prior attainment allocations while the NFF uses FSP point 78.
+In Merton this was 91.01% in 2019/20, 92.25% in 2020/21 and proposed 92.10% in 2021/22. - 2.3.4 Values quoted in this document are based on the draft new formula for 2021/22, but using the 2020/21 funding settlement and the October 2019 census data as provided by the ESFA.
+These are for illustrative purposes only to support the decision making process and will be updated once the 2021/22 funding settlement and the October 2020 census data are available. - 2.3.5 Any changes to the unit values would necessitate reapportioning of unit values between factors and therefore allocations between schools, in order to balance to the overall Schools Block funding. - 2.3.6 As 2021/22 may be the last year of local discretion before the NFF will be applied at school level, Merton is not proposing any changes to the factors used in the funding formula other than any imposed by the ESFA.
+The only changes made will be to the unit values of the factors in order to keep the overall funding allocation to schools within the available funding envelope. - 2.3.7 The main differences between Merton's NFF (paragraph 2.1.7 Option A) and Merton's local formulae (paragraph 2.1.8 Option B) are: - The unit value assigned to each of the factors - The NFF models 100% formulae (NFF) - The local formula uses factors with small % uplift (to allocate funding) - Both models replicate pupil characteristic changes (as notified by ESFA)